 CXL uses riboflavin (vitamin B2) and ultraviolet light to stop the progression of this blinding eye disease.

-Children’s Hospital of Pittsburgh of UPMC offers CXL treatment at our Center for Collagen Cross-Linking.
+UPMC Children's Hospital of Pittsburgh offers CXL treatment at our Center for Collagen Cross-Linking.

 Our center is the first in the state able to treat progressive keratoconus in children, teens, and adults with developmental issues.

 Experts at our Division of Pediatric Ophthalmology and the UPMC Eye Center have a strong reputation for complex corneal work.
 This includes corneal transplant and amniotic membrane transplant.